Self-esteem. It’s a sensitive topic that, in an instant, could have you putting yourself into one of two camps…

 The Choices You Could Make

-Let’s look at some areas where you could immediately, positively impact your self-esteem:
+Let’s look at some areas in which you could immediately, positively impact your self-esteem:

 The price of attempting to avoid experiencing a painful thought or feeling is huge: The stress, anxiety and relationship problems that arise, as well as the negative impact on your self-esteem, is higher than you can afford?